-The faculty should offer the candidate guidance on future career opportunities in and outside academia, including raising awareness of the competence that the candidate has acquired through the doctoral work.
+The faculty shall offer the candidate guidance on future career opportunities in and outside academia, including raising awareness of the competence that the candidate has acquired through the doctoral work.
 Training in the dissemination of results should also be included in the PhD programme.

-If Nord University does not provide for the entire training component, measures must be taken to ensure that the candidate receives such training at another institution.
+If Nord University does not provide for the entire training component, the conditions should be facilitated for the candidate to receive corresponding training at another institution.

-Training at doctoral level at another institution must be approved in accordance with the rules in the Universities and University Colleges Act.
+Training at doctoral level at another institution must be approved in accordance with the rules in the Act relating to universities and university colleges.